Maluma: Public image

 Maluma during an interview at the 2018 MTV Video Music Awards.

 In 2019, Vogue called Maluma "Menswear Icon in the Making", saying "Maluma has attitude, Maluma has style.
 He likes his clothes brights and bold, which goes quite nicely with his bright and bold music, personality, and overall demeanor."
 In 2021, he collaborated with Balmain on a Miami-Inspired Capsule Collection.
 In March 2022, he launched a clothing line titled Royalty by Maluma, which is a collaboration with Reunited Clothing and Macy's.

 Through his music, he has also carried out social activism, such as the music video for "El Perdedor", where showcased the racism and discrimination by the US police to people of Latin descent living in the country.
 Maluma has publicly declared his support for the LGBT community.

-In October 2016, the song "Cuatro Babys" featuring Noriel, Bryant Myers, and Juhn received controversy over its lyrics, as some considered them to objectify women.
+In October 2016, there was some controversy over the lyrics to his song "Cuatro Babys" featuring Noriel, Bryant Myers, and Juhn, as some considered them to objectify women.
 A petition was posted on Change.org demanding the removal of the song from digital platforms.
 Despite this controversy, the popularity of "Cuatro Babys" earned it a 12× Latin Platinum certification by the RIAA.

 At the 2022 FIFA World Cup, Maluma left a live TV interview broadcast on Israeli public television after the reporter suggested he could be accused of whitewashing Qatari human rights abuses.

 Maluma has done a number of venture capital investments, including TREBEL Music and Colombian proptech company La Haus.

 Personal life

-Maluma is a Catholic, but has said he appreciates aspects of other religions.
+Maluma is Catholic, but has said he appreciates aspects of other religions as well.

 He was in a relationship with American model Natalia Barulich from 2018 to 2019.

 Maluma and girlfriend Susana Gómez have a daughter, Paris, born 9 March 2024.
+On 10 May 2026, Maluma revealed that he and Gómez are expecting their second child, a boy.
+On 14 September 2026, their son named Orion Londoño Gomez was born.